 And here is the finished chair.
 The grey wax is subtle on the caning and doesn’t show up well in the photos but it was just enough to add an extra bit of interest and character.
 I also used silver rub and buff on the wheels of this chair to give a more vintage-y feel than the modern look of the brass.

 The seat looks so much better now that it has some added fluff to it and it was a lot more comfortable too.
-The changes were subtle but just enough – at least they must have been enough because it sold last weekend in Pickerington at Feather Your Nest.
+The changes were subtle but just enough – at least they must have been enough because it sold last weekend.

 Woo-Hoo!
 I was pleased that someone liked the bits of character and charm I added 😀